 Gilenya (fingolimod), manufactured by Novartis, is a treatment approved by the U.S. Food and Drug Administration (FDA) and the European Commission (EC) for patients with relapsing-remitting multiple sclerosis (RRMS) age 10 and older.
 Relapsing MS includes people with clinically isolated syndrome (CIS), relapsing-remitting MS (RRMS), and active secondary progressive MS (active SPMS).

-This oral disease-modifying therapy modulates the immune response and works to reduce disease exacerbations, so as to delay the progression and accumulation of disability.
+This oral disease-modifying therapy modulates the immune response and works to reduce disease exacerbations, to delay the progression and accumulation of disability.

 How Gilenya works

 In multiple sclerosis (MS), the immune system mistakenly targets healthy myelin, the main component of the insulating and protective sheath that surrounds nerve fibers.
 Immune cells, or lymphocytes, can freely cross the blood-brain barrier and cause inflammation and damage to the brain and spinal cord, resulting in progressive nerve cell death (neurodegeneration).

 Gilenya is a type of sphingosine 1-phosphate (S1P) receptor modulator.
 S1P receptors are present on the outside of the lymphocytes and have various roles, including regulating the lymphocytes leaving the lymph nodes, where they are made and stored.

 By binding to the S1P receptor, Gilenya acts to retain lymphocytes in the lymph nodes and prevent them from reaching the brain and spinal cord.
 This should lower the number of lymphocytes in the brain, reducing inflammation and damage.

 S1P receptors are also found on some cells of the brain and spinal cord.
 By binding to these cells, Gilenya may promote their survival and growth, potentially stimulating re-myelination.